LISNeRF Mapping: LiDAR-based Implicit Mapping via Semantic Neural Fields for Large-Scale 3D Scenes

 \section{CONCLUSION}

-This paper proposes a novel method for large-scale implicit reconstruction with semantic information.
-We implicitly store geometry information and semantic information in corner of octree nodes using hash tables, then we leverage multiple MLPs to decode the feature vectors to SDF value and semantic information.
-We evaluate our method on three datasets and the results show that our method achieve decent mapping quality and efficiency.
+This paper proposes a novel method for large-scale implicit mapping with semantic information.
+We implicitly store geometry and semantic information in vertices of octree nodes using hashing tables, then we leverage multiple MLPs to decode the feature embeddings to SDF value and semantic categories.
+We evaluate our method on two datasets and the results show that our method achieves decent mapping quality and efficiency.
 Besides, our framework is able to realize incremental mode and batch-based mode for semantic mapping and panoptic mapping.
-For large-scale mapping, we also provide a map merge method, which is helpful for multiple-agents collaborative mapping in the future tasks.
-We will also investigate the sparsity of input LiDAR data in the future for extending the regression ability of implicit mapping.\\
+For large-scale mapping, we also validate a map merge strategy and dynamic objects elimination method, which are helpful for multi-agents collaborative mapping in the real-world tasks.
+In the future, we plan to incorporate odometry and loop closure techniques to LISNeRF to develop a full-stack SLAM system.